Same-sex marriage in Alaska: Hamby v. Parnell

-On May 12, 2014, five same-sex couples filed a lawsuit in federal district court, challenging the state's same-sex marriage ban.
+On May 12, 2014, five same-sex couples filed a lawsuit in the U.S. District Court for the District of Alaska, challenging the state's same-sex marriage ban.
 The suit named Governor Sean Parnell as the primary defendant.
 The state's brief, filed on June 19, said that the questions the plaintiffs raised were political, not legal.
 It said that under the Tenth Amendment to the U.S. Constitution "Alaska has the right as a sovereign state to define and regulate marriage" and "Alaska voters had a fundamental right to decide the important public policy issue of whether to alter the traditional definition of marriage as between one man and one woman."
 District Court Judge Timothy Burgess heard oral arguments on October 10.

-On October 12, 2014, less than a week after the U.S. Supreme Court declined to review similar cases from the Ninth Circuit Court of Appeals, Latta v.
+On October 12, less than a week after the U.S. Supreme Court declined to review similar cases from the Ninth Circuit Court of Appeals, Latta v.
 Otter and Sevcik v.
 Sandoval, Judge Burgess ruled for the plaintiffs and declared Alaska's statutory and constitutional bans on same-sex marriage unconstitutional.
 He issued an injunction effective immediately.
 He wrote:

 The Court then must determine whether Alaska's same-sex marriage laws significantly interfere with the Plaintiffs' right to marry whom they choose.
 The answer is obvious as to the unmarried Plaintiffs: the law prevents them from exercising that right.
 For many years, there have been powerful voices condemning homosexual conduct as immoral, but the Court's obligation in this case is not to determine or mandate a particular moral code, but rather "to define the liberty of all."
 While homosexuality and the union of same-sex couples through marriage may be against the beliefs or beyond the moral parameters of some Americans, the core purpose of the Fourteenth Amendment is to protect an individual's freedom by ensuring that a constitutional right is not "infringed simply because a majority of the people choose that it be."
 Alaska's laws prohibiting same-sex marriage "usurp, disregard, and disrespect" the fundamental right of all homosexuals to choose who to marry; a right of liberty, privacy, and association freely given to heterosexuals.